ibm-cloud-docs/assistant/deploy-web-link.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Integrating with a web-hosted chat widget
+# Integrating with an IBM-branded web page
 {: #deploy-web-link}

 If you do not disable the preview link, then the assistant is immediately available for testing from a web page.